In Python, when an error occurs, an exception is raised. Exceptions are objects that symbolize the error and contain information about it.

-Exceptions are events that occur during the execution of a program and alter the normal flow of instructions.
+Exceptions are events that occur during the execution of a program and that alter the normal flow of instructions.

 This exception can,